 According to research from Trend Micro, none of these security precautions were in place before the 2018 exposure.
 Attackers were able to access the Docker API ports; easily run the Docker create, pull and import commands to, for example, create a local image; pull an image from an online or accessible Docker image registry; or import an image from a .tar.gz file or other remotely accessible compressed files.

-Researchers were also able to fetch automated install scripts that set the container up with Secure Shell access for new root users so they could install and run Monero cryptocurrency mining software.
+Researchers were also able to fetch automated install scripts that set the container up with Secure Shell access for root users so they could install and run Monero cryptocurrency mining software.

-Additionally, the new malicious containers were able to install the masscan tool and began scanning all the visible networks from the new host for these same ports -- 2375 and 2376.
+Additionally, the malicious containers were able to install the masscan tool and began scanning all the visible networks from the host for these same ports -- 2375 and 2376.
 This way, the attackers not only used the containers for mining cryptocurrency, but also to look for new victims.